Raghavi94/Raghavi94/README.md

 ## I'm just trying to master the best of what others have already figured out!

-- 🔭 I’m currently pursuing my 3 rd year BE ECE at Sri Venkateswara College of Engineering,Sriperumbudur.
+- 🔭 I’m currently pursuing my final year BE ECE at Sri Venkateswara College of Engineering,Sriperumbudur.
 - 🌱 I’m currently learning Web Development.
 - 👯 I’m looking to collaborate with like minded people and build something valuable to the community.
 - 🥅 2021 Goals: To be skilled in Front End Web Development and looking for good opportunities to showcase my talent.